 Itacaré, in the south of Bahia on the Cocoa Coast, stands out for its small beaches and charming coves, surrounded by hills covered in coconut trees and the lush Atlantic Forest.
 With its rivers, waterfalls, mangroves and vast virgin forest, the area is perfect for hiking and adventure sports such […]

-The Rio de Contas in Itacaré forms small sandy beaches and river arms and islands that allow the appreciation of a rich mangrove forest.
-The Rio de Contas is a chapter apart in the life of Itacaré.
-It rises at an altitude of 1,500 metres, in the majestic Serra da […]
+On the Rio de Contas in Itacaré, small sandy beaches are formed, as well as riverbanks and islands that allow you to enjoy a rich mangrove forest.
+The Rio de Contas is a separate chapter in the life of Itacaré.
+It rises at an altitude of 1,500 metres in the […]

-The Lagoa Encantada is a large water mirror of 15 square kilometres, where there are floating islands that move according to the wind, waterfalls formed at the mouth of the Apepique and Caldeiras rivers and four caves embedded in an area of Atlantic Forest entirely preserved.
-Lagoa Encantada was discovered […]
+Lagoa Encantada, located in Ilhéus in the southern region of Bahia, is a large water mirror covering 15 square kilometres.
+In this natural paradise, there are floating islands that move with the wind, as well as waterfalls formed at the mouths of the Apepique and Caldeiras rivers, and four caves […]

 Cocoa farms attract tourists to southern Bahia